 Our Code of Practice

-For more than two decades, SRDC has been applying high ethical standards to how we conduct ourselves in all our research activities, but particularly in how we deal with the participants in our social experiments.
-We have developed a formal Code of Practice, based on the Canadian Institutes of Health Research (CIHR), Natural Sciences and Engineering Research Council of Canada (NSERC), and Social Sciences and Humanities Research Council of Canada (SSHRC), Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.
+SRDC has been applying high ethical standards to all its research activities for more than 25 years.
+We pay particular attention to the treatment of participants in our research and demonstration projects.
+Our Code of Practice is based on guidelines established by the Canadian Institutes of Health Research (CIHR), Natural Sciences and Engineering Research Council of Canada (NSERC), and Social Sciences and Humanities Research Council of Canada (SSHRC), Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.

-In the area of Privacy and Confidentiality, our Code goes beyond Tri-Council guidelines.
-SRDC has implemented policies and imposed structures to ensure the proper management of data and protection of the personal information that comes in its possession.
-Furthermore, as part of our Designated Organization Screening through the Canadian and International Industrial Security Directorate (CIISD), SRDC holds a Facility Security Clearance at the SECRET level.
+Our Code goes beyond Tri-Council guidelines to ensure that personal information is private, confidential, and secure.
+SRDC has policies and practices to ensure the secure management of data and protection of the personal information.
+Furthermore, as part of our Designated Organization Screening through the Canadian and International Industrial Security Directorate, SRDC holds a Facility Security Clearance at the SECRET level.

-The following general principles guide the conduct of SRDC research activities.
+SRDC projects have been reviewed and approved by numerous school boards' and post-secondary institutions' research ethics committees.
+The following principles guide the conduct of SRDC research activities.

 Respect for human dignity.

 The cardinal principle of modern research ethics is respect for human dignity.
-This principle aspires to protecting the multiple and interdependent interests of the person — from bodily to psychological to cultural integrity.
-It is unacceptable to treat persons solely as means (mere objects or things), because doing so fails to respect their intrinsic human dignity and thus impoverishes all of humanity.
+This principle pertains to protecting the multiple and interdependent interests of the person — from bodily to psychological to cultural integrity.
+It is unacceptable to treat persons solely as objects or things, because doing so fails to respect their intrinsic human dignity and diminishes the humanity of everyone involved.
 The welfare and integrity of the individual remain paramount in research involving humans.

 Respect for free and informed consent.